EpiGenomicsCode/ansible-egcPulsar/README.md

 <details>
 <summary>Development notes</summary>
 - This playbook assumes a ROAR Collab service account already exists on the system.
 If running this playbook for development purposes, this user will need to be added to the system before running the playbooks
+- This playbook assumes the RC service account belongs to the bfp2_collab group.

 ```
 sudo adduser other_5f6ad95074eb4e
+sudo groupadd bfp2_collab
+sudo usermod -a -G bfp2_collab other_5f6ad95074eb4e
 ```
 </details>